hydrusnetwork/hydrus/docs/running_from_source.md

     Run 'hydrus_client.command' to start the client.
 Don't forget to set `chmod +x hydrus_client.command` if you need it.

-The first start will take a little longer.
-It will operate just like a normal build, putting your database in the 'db' directory.
+The first start will take a little longer (it has to compile all the code into something your computer understands).
+Once up, it will operate just like a normal build with the same folder structure and so on.

 !!! warning "Missing a Library"
     If the client fails to boot, it should place a 'hydrus_crash.log' in your 'db' directory or your desktop, or, if it got far enough, it may write the error straight to the 'client - date.log' file in your db directory.

-    If that error talks about a missing library, then try reinstalling your venv.
+    If that error talks about a missing library, try reinstalling your venv.
 Are you sure it finished correctly?
-Are you sure you have the correct Qt version?
+Do you need to run the advanced setup and select a different version of Qt?

 === "Windows"